 One of the sources of support available to students is the School Counselling Service, which has been running successfully for several years and has supported many children who have experienced difficulties, by helping them to talk about and explore their concerns in confidence.

 Students may access the service in several ways:

 - Referral by Senior Leadership, Heads of Year, SENCo and Inclusion staff

 Students who self-refer will be strongly encouraged to tell their parents/carers, but if they are not ready to do this, their confidentiality will be respected.

 The service is also open to parents/carers who are concerned about a child.
 For further information about the counselling service, please contact our School Counsellor Colette Rhodes at email@example.com or 020 8699 9343

-MindEd for Families is a new online resource with information and advice on many different aspects of children’s and adolescent mental and emotional health, as well as parenting guidance and a whole range of other issues.
+MindEd for Families provides information and advice on many different aspects of children’s and adolescent mental and emotional health, as well as parenting guidance and a whole range of other issues.

 Useful Telephone Numbers